layoutBox/PinLayout/README.md

 * `right()`
 Position the view right edge directly on its superview top edge.
 Similar to calling right(0)

-######Usage examples:
+###### Usage examples:
 ```javascript
 	view.pin.top().left()
 	view.pin.bottom().right()
 ```

 ###### Example:
 >This example is similar to the previous example, but pin edges directly on superview’s edges.
-It layout the view A to fit its superview frame with a margin of 10 pixels..
+It layout the view A to fit its superview frame with a margin of 10 pixels.
+>
 >![](Docs/02-example-superview-edge.png)
+>
 >```javascript
 	viewA.pin.top().left().bottom().right().margin(10)
 ```